corrode/corrode.github.io/content/blog/lifetimes/index.md

 }
 ```

 This can get out of hand very quickly.
 The function signature is now more complex, and it is harder to understand what the function does.
 It also makes it harder to refactor your code because you have to move the lifetime annotation with it.
 Lifetimes are not free!
 It's very easy to put yourself into a corner, where it's hard to make fundamental changes to how your code works.
-Explicit lifetimes should be treated as a last resort, because they increase tech debt and alienate beginners.
+Explicit lifetimes should be treated as a last resort because they increase tech debt and alienate beginners.

 ## Don't Be Afraid Of Lifetimes Either